Swivel-Finance/scrivel/README.md

     #!/home/<your_user_name>/python/scrivel/bin/python

 If not, just make it match wherever you put it.

+### private key
+If you are performing transactions via the Swivel.py Vendor a private key is expected to be available in the shell environment as `PRIVATE_KEY`.
+This used to sign offline, your private key is never exposed or broadcast in any way.

 #### Constants
 You'll need to modify the constants located in `/scrivel/constants/__init__.py`: